C-D-Lewis/pico-pipes/README.md

 Playing MIDI files on stepper motors via Raspberry Pi Pico.
-A Python script using `pretty_midi` loads a MIDI file and generates a `notes.h` C header file defining the notes as a table of floats.
+A Python script using `pretty_midi` loads a MIDI file and generates a `notes.h` C header file defining the notes as a table of `float` tracks, pitches, and timings.

 ## Setup

-Install depenencies:
+Install dependencies:

 ```shell
 pip3 install --user pretty_midi